jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Allocation
 (3) For the purposes of subsection (2), the allocation of the amount of the expenditure occurs under section BD 4 (Allocation of deductions to particular income years).

+### CW 61B Income from supply of excess electricity from dwelling
+Exempt income
+(1) An amount derived by a natural person from the supply of excess electricity generated at a dwelling occupied as a residence by the person is exempt income.
+Meaning of excess electricity
+(2) For the purposes of this section, excess electricity means electricity generated at a dwelling that is not consumed at the dwelling and is supplied to an electricity retailer.

 ### CW 62 Interest paid under the KiwiSaver Act 2006
 Interest paid by the Commissioner under section 84 of the KiwiSaver Act 2006 is exempt income.